“Rien ne passe comme les années, rien ne dure comme les minutes !”

 3. Listen to 1 Hour of French Every Day

 As an intermediate learner, you need to step up your listening game big time.
-One hour a day should do the job.
+One hour a day should do the job, and it can easily be accomplished with FluentU.

-However, this doesn’t have to be intense, focused listening.
+Listening practice doesn’t always have to be intense and focused.
 You can mix in passive listening as well, by leaving on podcasts and music playlists in the background while you work, study, clean, drive and anything else.

 Keep in mind that there are different accents and dialects of French from around the world, and you should aim to expose yourself to as many as possible while listening.
 French spoken in France sounds different from the French spoken in North Africa, and these two both sound distinct from Canadian French.